Leonardo Díaz (footballer)

-Leonardo Nicolás Díaz (Born 6 September 1972 Santa Fe) is a former Argentine association football goalkeeper, and currently is an assistant coach at Cucuta Deportivo club in Colombia.
+Leonardo Nicolás Díaz (born 6 September 1972 Santa Fe) is a former Argentine association football goalkeeper.

 Career

-Díaz began his playing career in 1995 with Colón de Santa Fe.
+Díaz began his playing career in 1995 with Colón de Santa Fe after leaving Newell's Old Boys.
 His debut came in a 1–0 away defeat to Gimnasia y Esgrima de Jujuy on 20 August 1995.
 He went on to make over 200 league appearances for the Santa Fe Club.

 Diaz has also played for a number of other teams such as Independiente, Deportivo Cali, CSD Municipal, Huracán and Deportes Concepción.